 The policy governing the use of alcohol by students at Nova Southeastern University is in compliance with the laws of the state of Florida prohibiting the consumption of alcoholic beverages by persons who are minors (under the age of 21).
 The policy is based on the use of alcohol in moderation and under appropriate circumstances.
 The university recognizes that students are adults and are expected to obey the law and take personal responsibility for their own conduct.
 The laws of the state of Florida prohibit the possession or consumption of alcohol by individuals less than 21 years of age.

-- The university will not authorize the use of student activity fees or other student funds collected and administered by the university to provide alcoholic beverages for any student event.
+- The university will not authorize the use of Campus Life and Student Engagement fees or other student funds collected and administered by the university to provide alcoholic beverages for any student event.

 - The sale, delivery, possession, and/or consumption of alcoholic beverages on any property owned and controlled by NSU is strictly prohibited, except as licensed by the state of Florida or otherwise permitted in these regulations.
 The use of alcoholic beverages on university premises shall be considered a privilege and may be allowed only if consistent with state laws and university regulations, and only when it will not interfere with the decorum and academic atmosphere of the campus.

 - Exception to this prohibition is made for university housing residents of legal drinking age.
 The possession and use of alcoholic beverages in university housing is governed by the Residential Living Guide.

 - The president, or an appropriate designee, may approve other exceptions to this prohibition, to allow possession or consumption of alcoholic beverages by persons of legal drinking age at designated events and locations on campus.